 According to an ongoing survey conducted by the Business Application Research Center (BARC), the top three impediments to successful BI implementations are “lack of resources on [the] project team,” “unclear requirements,” and “data migration.”
-This guide offers best practices in navigating those and related challenges so that you can reach your launch goals.
+This guide offers best practices in navigating those and related challenges so that you can reach your embedded analytics deployment goals.

-There are effectively three different approaches to a BI launch, which we’ll call accelerated, incremental, and comprehensive.
+There are effectively three different approaches to an embedded BI launch, which we’ll call accelerated, incremental, and comprehensive.

 An accelerated launch prioritizes expediency over thoroughness.
 Lean teams facing an imminent deadline will often adopt this approach and shoot to launch a minimally viable implementation.

-Comprehensive launches take the opposite approach, prioritizing thoroughness over expediency.
+Comprehensive embedded BI deployments take the opposite approach, prioritizing thoroughness over expediency.
 Larger enterprises with lots of runway and budget tend to gravitate toward this strategy, preferring to launch as ideal an implementation as possible.

 Enterprises should adopt the rollout method most suited to their timelines, resources, and objectives.
 This guide, however, will concentrate on best practices for the incremental launch, since it is recognized as the industry standard and the method most often met with success.